davidinfante/First-Person-Shooter-JS/README.md

-# First Person Shooter JS
+# First Person Shooter with JS

+### Trying to make a simple FPS game with JavaScript and THREE.js